jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### 17 Warrantless entry and search of vehicle for evidential material relating to certain offences
 A constable may, without a warrant, enter and search a vehicle that is in a public place if he or she has reasonable grounds to believe that evidential material relating to an offence punishable by imprisonment for a term of 14 years or more or an offence against section 6B(1) (terrorist act: planning or other preparations to carry out) of the Terrorism Suppression Act 2002 is in or on the vehicle.

-### Subpart 6 — Warrantless powers in relation to arms offences
+### Subpart 6 — Warrantless powers in relation to arms

 ### 18 Warrantless searches associated with arms
 (1) A constable who has reasonable grounds to suspect that any 1 or more of the circumstances in subsection (2) exist in relation to a person may, without a warrant, do any or all of the following: